btschwartz12/TextGPT/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Authors
-- Ben Schwartz & Ryan Baxter
+- Ben Schwartz, Ryan Baxter, and Paul Chafetz